wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/what-is-a-dapp.md

 ```

 These directives tell the compiler that:

-- Script uses Standard library version 3 (version 4 is currently available on Stagenet only);
+- The script uses Standard library version 3 (version 4 is currently available on Stagenet only).
-- type of the script is a dApp;
+- Type of the script is dApp.
-- the script will be attached to an account (not asset).
+- The script will be assigned to an account (not asset).

-### Script context
+### Script Context

 Script context includes [built-in variables](/en/ride/variables/built-in-variables) and [built-in functions](/en/ride/functions/built-in-functions).
 In addition, user variables and functions could be declared between directives and callable function.
-These variables and functions are accessible within the entire dApp.
+These variables and functions are accessible within the entire script.

 Example: